Chapter 16

 Maximum Leave for Elected or Appointed Office

-A request for a leave of the initial term of an elected or appointed office may not exceed a maximum of four years.
+A request for a leave of the initial term of an elected or appointed office may not exceed a maximum of five years.

 Request for Leave of Initial Term of Elected or Appointed Office